 I would suggest revising the statement on lines 18-19 that “Vaccination policy has been primarily based on reducing the incidence of active TB and 19 little attention has been given to any additional effects of BCG” be revised.
 Vaccination policy is based just as much on the attenuation of disease severity (less meningitis and disseminated TB in kids) as it is reducing the overall incidence of TB.

-We agree that this was an omission.
+This was an omission.
 We have amended this sentence to the following:

 “Vaccination policy has been primarily based on reducing the incidence of TB disease, and mitigating disease severity, with little attention having been given to any additional effects of BCG vaccination on TB outcomes.”